JohnBetaCode/Social-Distancing-Analyser/README.md

     # Restart your shell

 ---
-### **2. Install SafeDistanceDetector Environment**
+### **Install SafeDistanceDetector Environment**

-You will now need to create the SocialDistancingAnalyzer environment with the following libraries.
-After creating the environment, you can activate it to work within the environment.
-You will not typically need to activate the environment when using this fork, as the scripts will automatically set it for you.
-If you want to change the name and other behaviors in the scripts, alter ```env.sh``` found in the configs directory.

-After creating and activating the environment, you will need to clone the repo and additionally install more dependencies using the Python command.
-Make sure your environment is active before doing this, or you will be using your system Python!
+You will now need to create the social distancing analyser environment with the required dependencies and libraries (provided in the ```requirements.txt```).

+To create and to activate the environment, run:

-    conda create -n social_distancing_analyser -c main python=3.6.8 cudnn=7.6.5 cudatoolkit=10.0.130
+    conda create -n distancing_analyser -c main python=3.6.8 conda activate distancing_analyser
-    conda activate social_distancing_analyser
     python -m pip install -r ./Safe-Distance-Detector/requirements.txt

+After this, fork this repo and make sure that your environment is activated and you are in the root path.
+Again, this environment is only for Intrinsic (If needed) and Extrinsic calibration scripts.

 ---
+### **Build and Run Docker Image**

+The object detection model pipeline is based on [YOLOv4](https://github.com/AlexeyAB/darknet) and its dependencies, compilation, and configuration are packaged in a Docker Image.
+Before continuing, make sure you have [Docker](https://docs.docker.com/get-docker/), [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker), and **440 Nvidia Drivers**.

+To run the Social Distancing Analyser Docker Script, just run the bash script ```start.sh```.
+If it's the first time probably is going to take a while, go for a soda and watch a series chapter or have a look at the meme zone.

+---
-### **3. Intrinsic Calibration (Optional)**
+### **Intrinsic Calibration (Optional)**

-The process of geometric camera calibration (camera resectioning) is a fundamental step for any machine vision and vision robotics applications.
+The process of geometric camera calibration is a fundamental step for any machine vision and vision robotics applications.
 The intrinsic parameters, also known as internal parameters, are the parameters intrinsic to the camera itself, such as the focal length and lens distortion.
 This distortion should be corrected to operate mathematically easier the image on a warped space or in a affine transformation.
 Unfortunately, the result of the calibration process can vary a lot depending on various factors.

 <p align="center">
 <img src ="./media/figures/cam_calibration.jpg" alt="drawing" width="1000"/>